diwase-dhanashree/LocalRepo/README.md

 # Git Repository with Feature Branch

-Welcome to the Git Repository with Feature Branch!
 This project demonstrates the basic Git workflow, including creating a local repository, pushing it to a remote repository on GitHub, and managing branches.

 ## Project Overview